hamberjs/rollup-plugin-hamber/README.md

   },
   plugins: [
     hamber({
-      // By default, all .hamber and .html files are compiled
+      // By default, all ".hamber" files are compiled
       extensions: ['.my-custom-extension'],

       // You can restrict which files are compiled